debruine/shinyintro/docs/13_modules.md

 <div class='webex-solution'><button>UI Solution</button>

 You need to add a new selectInput() to the tabPanel.
-Remember to use the `ns()` function for the id.
+Remember to use `ns()` for the id.
 The choices for this select will also differ by data set, so you need to add `group_choices` to the arguments of this function.

  ```r